wp-plugins/kameleoon/readme.txt

 3. Another example of a redesign made with Kameleoon.

 == Changelog ==

+= 1.0.1 =
+* Changed some tags and the short description.

 = 1.0 =
 * First release of the Kameleoon plugin for WordPress.